hapax/hapax.github.io/assets/teaching.md

    (No calculus needed.)

-5. Extending your observation in Problem 4, explain why the paths traced by the missiles do not depend on the velocity.
+5. Extending your observation in Problem 4, explain why the paths traced by the missiles do not depend on their velocity.

 6. (Bonus) Generalise your result to $n$ homing missiles on the vertices of an equilateral polygon, with $n$ sides of length $\ell$.